mumayank/airqr/README.md

 )
 ```

-Please do checkout the [wiki](https://github.com/mumayank/airqr/wiki) too!

 That's all!

 In case you face issues, or have suggestions, feel free to use the [issues](https://github.com/mumayank/airqr/issues) tab.
-Maybe the issue is already addressed.
+(Maybe the issue is already addressed)

 And of course, PRs are welcomed.
 Feel free to contribute and make the project better :)

+Please do checkout the [wiki](https://github.com/mumayank/airqr/wiki) too!